NovySan/unl-digifab/exercises/ex3.md

 2. Design
    - Refer to our week3 tutorials [../sessions/week3.md] and the video recording.
 3. Fabrication
-   - What time will we have open fabrication hours?
-(Tuesday, Wednesday)
+   - What time will we have open fabrication hours? check [here](https://github.com/roberttwomey/unl-digifab/blob/master/sessions/week3.md#office-hours)

 # Submission
 1. Documentation: